 Fixed trust beneficiary using trust land as their PPR

-A trustee of a fixed trust receives an exemption from land tax on trust land that is used and occupied by a beneficiary of the trust as their PPR.
+The trustee of a fixed trust receives the exemption on the trust land that is used and occupied by a beneficiary of the trust as their PPR.
 That exemption is proportionate to the beneficiary’s beneficial interest in the trust land, provided the PPR exemption requirements are met.
 The interest of any non-resident beneficiary will be taxable.

 Effect of notifying us of the beneficial interests in land